Lake Lanao: Biodiversity

+In a 2008 fish landing survey, Hypseleotris agilis (sleeper goby) comprised 66.6% of the fish caught by weight.
+The gobies, including G. giuris and G. celebius, were found to prey on small fish, and as such, are considered the primary cause of the endemic species' decline.

 In culture

+Lake Lanao is home to many important myths and legends of the Maranao people.
 A Maranao myth describes the formation of the lake.
-Long ago, there was a polity known as Mantapoli centered in Lake Lanao.
+Long ago, in what is now the lake was the prosperous sultanate of Mantapoli.
 The people of the polity increased in population due to advancements in many fields.
-Because of the sudden growth in population and power, the equilibrium between Sebangan (east) and Sedpan (west) was broken.
-This problem soon came to the attention of archangel Diabarail (for Muslim Maranaos or Gabriel for Christian Maranaos).
-Afterwards, Diabarail went to heaven and told Allah the news.
-Sohora, the vice of Allah, advised Diabarail to go to seven regions beneath the earth and seven regions in the sky to summon the angels.
+Because of the sudden growth in population and power, the equilibrium between sebangan (east) and sedpan (west) was broken.
+This problem soon came to the attention of archangel Diabarail.
+Afterward, Diabarail went to heaven and told Allah the news.
+Sohora, the voice of Allah, advised Diabarail to go to seven regions beneath the earth and seven regions in the sky to summon the angels.
 Sohora also said that when Allah fully establishes the barahana (solar eclipse), they will remove Mantapoli from its location and transfer it into the center of the world.
-When the angels were summoned and the barahana made, Mantapoli was soon teleported into the earth's center, leaving a vast hole in its former location.
-The hole eventually filled with water and turned into a deep blue-colored lake.
+When the angels were summoned and the barahana made, Mantapoli was soon teleported into the Earth's center, leaving a vast hole in its former location.
+The hole eventually filled with water and turned into a deep, blue-colored lake.
 When Diabarail saw the tides of water, he immediately went to heaven to report to Allah.
 He told Allah that the waters may drown the people.
-Hearing this, Allah commanded Diabarail to summon the four winds (Angin-Taupan, Angin-Besar, Angin-Darat, and Angin-Sarsar) to blow the excess waters and establish outlets where these waters will flow to.
-After three trails, the winds succeeded and the Agus river was established.
+Hearing this, Allah commanded Diabarail to summon the four winds (Angin Taupan, Angin Besar, Angin Darat, and Angin Sarsar) to blow the excess waters and establish outlets where these waters will flow.
+After three trails, the winds succeeded and the Agus River was formed.

-A Meranaw is a spoken or language of Maranao people.